Qarj/cypress-notes/challenges/README.md

 - [x] 01 - Log into Totaljobs
 - [x] 02 - Log into Totaljobs with http, then get profile with a browser
 - [x] 03 - Log into CWJobs or Totaljobs by changing baseUrl
-- [x] 04 - Two test files requiring login share single http login session
+- [x] 04 - Two test specs requiring login share login code
 - [x] 05 - Test type other than integration - Release
 - [ ] 06 - Click on `Apply to jobs` in iframe at /Authenticated/MyApplications.aspx#/dashboard/applications
-- [x] 07 - Create an account, filling out every profile field, uploading a CV, close account
+- [x] 07 - Create an account, filling out every profile field, uploading a CV file, close account
-- [x] 08 - Download CV from profile, run an assert against the content
+- [x] 08 - Download file, assert against the content
 - [x] 09 - Helper - accept cookies
-- [ ] 10 - Blocker add-in to Chrome to prevent loading of unwanted third party resources slowing down tests
+- [x] 10 - Blocker add-in to Chrome to prevent loading of unwanted third party resources slowing down tests

 # Setup